 Additionally, the pandemic and its associated long border closures have also taken their toll on small business, with three in five (58%) employers believing that managing business disruptions caused by COVID-19 is still one of their top challenges.
 Additionally, the impact of inflation on costs and services is one of the biggest concerns for 48 percent of employers, with Australia’s inflation rate hitting a 21 year high of 6.1 percent in the June quarter this year.

-Inflation is compounding the issue of labor shortages which are being felt widely.
+Inflation is compounding the issue of labour shortages which are being felt widely.
 Thirty-four percent of employers are seeing talent shortages as their biggest challenge in securing and retaining talent.
 To secure and retain talent, employers are also expecting to pay top dollar, with 39 percent citing a rise in staffing costs and a rise in salary expectations (31%) as one of their top challenges over the next 12 months.

 When looking for a new role, compensation is the main incentive for employees, with three quarters of employees ranking pay and bonuses in their top three important factors.

 “Employees are prepared to walk if employers don’t match their expectations for better pay, with one in five leaving their last employer due to low pay,” said Joseph Lyons, Managing Director, APAC, at Xero.
-“With almost a third of employees planning to look for new opportunities over the next 12 months, employers will be under pressure to retain staff, amid ongoing labor shortages and rising costs.”
+“With almost a third of employees planning to look for new opportunities over the next 12 months, employers will be under pressure to retain staff, amid ongoing labour shortages and rising costs.”